From father to son

 Etward Bunschoten was born in 1892.
 The exceptional spelling of his first name is an allusion to the original meaning of etward, being ‘guardian of the house’.
 Bunschoten has certainly honored this meaning of his name.
 His wife Gesina Bunschoten-Van den Broek’s family owned a large plantation in the former Dutch Indies, and the ‘guarding’ of this estate and later capital eventually led, through son Willem, to the founding of The Bunschoten Fund.

 Etward Bunschoten came from a family who was mainly occupied with wine trading, but he chose a different path for himself.
-He graduated cum laude (both arts and sciences) from the grammar school.
+He graduated (both arts and sciences) from grammar school with top marks.
 He then went to work for the Hollandse Draad- en Kabelfabriek (Dutch Wire and Cable Factory, known as DRAKA) as head engineer of the laboratory.
 Before the war he checked the electrical equipment of submarines.
 After the war he went to Detroit to establish a collaboration and pave the way for the first plastics to come to the Netherlands.
 Bunschoten was among the people who stood at the cradle of the industrial renaissance in the Netherlands.

 In the final months before the founding of The Bunschoten Fund, son Henk Bunschoten (1927-2013) reminisced: ‘Father was a remarkable man.
 Besides his work he spent a lot of time making music and he had a reputation to go with it.
 When he was in the United States, people would call him during meetings: ‘Bunny, come and play the piano!’
 He wasn’t just good at playing the piano, he was also an experienced viola and violin player.
 He played for fun and he really put his back into it.
 I remember coming home on Saturdays during my days as a student.
 We would have a splendid dinner, my mother would sing and my father would accompany her on the piano.’